wraseman/water-reuse-filter-upgrades/README.md

 - ```figures/```: figures directory.
 Contains all figures produced by the R scripts.
 - ```data/```: data directory.
 Contains all raw and cleaned data for the analysis.

+# Running the Code
+To execute the code, first download/clone this repository and then download and install R and [R Studio](https://www.rstudio.com/products/rstudio/download/, if they are not already on your machine.
+Then navigate to this repository and open the ".Rproj" (R Studio project) file.
+This file automatically sets your working directory to the location of the .Rproj file which will enable the R scripts to run correctly (see [here](https://bookdown.org/ndphillips/YaRrr/projects-in-rstudio.html) for more details).
+If this file is not used, the user would have to modify each of the file/directory paths to match those on their local machine.

 # Organizations
 This project was carried out by the Loxahatchee River District (Jupiter, FL) and [Hazen and Sawyer](https://www.hazenandsawyer.com/)
 <br><br>